nponeccop/n2o.hs/README.md

 ### Receiving events from the server

 There is no such thing as installation of handlers of server events.
 Instead, the server can command browser to execute arbitrary Javascript code.
-In practice it means that small pieces of code are generated on server, such as `$('#foo').html("bar")`, so there is no need to synchronize client-side code with server-side changes: some client code is effectively moved to the server.
+In practice it means that small pieces of code are generated on server, such as `qi('myelementid').innerHTML = '<p>bar</p>'`, so there is no need to synchronize client-side code with server-side changes: some client code is effectively moved to the server.

 ### Sending events to the server

 The sending is unidirectional, just like the receiving: there are no need to wait for 'RPC return value' or analogs.
-So typical client code is just `ws.send(enc(tuple(atom('MSG'),bin($('#text').val()))))` - some data are collected and sent, that's it.
+So typical client code is just `ws.send(enc(tuple(atom('FOOEVENT'),bin(qi('myelementid').value))))` - some data are collected and sent, that's it.
 Typically there are no callbacks, loops or conditions.

 Features
 --------